kahu2022/Wesley-Jump-Page/README.md

 * You can find the beer data in `data/beers.js`.
 * Redux has been installed, but not yet configured.
 * The `actions` and `reducers` folders have been created, but no actions or reducers have been created yet.
-* The beer listing displays the beers, but the _Add to cart_ link doesn't do anything yet.

 Before we jump into the code editor, let's do some thinking about what we need to accomplish.